RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Basic Operation/Index.md

 Then, plug in the USB B socket at the top of the main board to the USB battery bank, connecting the board to 5V power.

 >[!DANGER]
 >Do not plug in a computer to the Teensy through the micro USB port when the battery bank is plugged in.
-Your USB port or the bank will be damaged
+Your USB port or the bank will be damaged.
->

 ![[IMG_3430.jpeg]]
 *Picture of the USB battery bank*